-Figure 9: Histograms of $\Delta \chi^2$, as explained in the text, that give the significance of each scenario with respect to another one.
+Figure 8: Histograms of $\Delta \chi^2$, as explained in the text, that give the significance of each scenario with respect to another one.
 The significances involving the tr. option are affected by the penalty in the χ^2 and have to be considered as mere indications.

-from data, which can be translated into Gaussian significance.
-The $\Delta\chi^2$ histograms are shown in Figure 9, and the significances are listed in Table 2.
-We can appreciate the peculiar behaviour of the $\Delta\chi^2$ distributions for the tr. model, which peaks at $\Delta\chi^2 \simeq 0$ and exhibits a long tail towards negative values.
+2000 pseudodata samples according to either one of the two models, with the fit parameters obtained from the best fit discussed above.
+Each data point is generated according to a Poissonian distribution, whose mean value is given by the value of the theoretical model at the center of the bin.
+Each generated dataset is fitted again with both models, and we fill a histogram with the $\Delta \chi^2 = \chi^2(A) - \chi^2(B)$ estimator 2.
+We can thus compare the distribution of $\Delta \chi^2$ of the datasets generated according to A (which is expected to peak at negative values of $\Delta \chi^2$), with the distribution of $\Delta \chi^2$ of the datasets generated according to B (which is expected to peak at positive values of $\Delta \chi^2$).
+These distributions are used to calculate the fraction of samples in which $\Delta \chi^2$ has a value larger (for A) or smaller (for B) than the one obtained from data, which can be translated into Gaussian significance.
+The $\Delta \chi^2$ histograms are shown in Figure 8, and the significances are listed in Table 2.
+We can appreciate the peculiar behaviour of the $\Delta \chi^2$ distributions for the tr. model, which peaks at $\Delta \chi^2 \simeq 0$ and exhibits a long tail towards negative values.
 This is due to the penalty introduced in the χ^2 to push the pole far into the complex plane, thus affecting the pure statistical meaning of the χ^2 .
 The significances relative to the tr. scenario have thus to be considered as mere indications (that is why in Table 2 we report them under quotation marks).
 Anyway, we note that all the significances are never greater than 3σ .
 These are going to be even more diluted if we were to consider the systematic uncertainties.
 We conclude that present statistics prevents us from drawing any strong statements, but the robustness of the tools we have discussed here will allow us to distinguish the different phenomenological models, when new data will be available.